gabidiac11/programare-avansata/PA_1/README.md

     private final boolean isConnected;
 ```
 All these properties are only assigned in the constructor.
 The matrix ought to be of an un-oriented graph.
-The constructor takes the job of generating the graph in the form of a adjacent matrix by assigning a random connection between each combination of nodes:
+The constructor takes the job of generating the graph in the form of an adjacent matrix by assigning a random connection between each combination of nodes:
 ```java
         this.helper = new Helper();